andrewgull/MGERT/README.md

 ```
 This command will create a configuration file *config.json* with all the necessary paths (see "Requirements" section) and filenames MGERT uses.
 MGERT will try to find all the paths automatically.
 Unless it couldn't find them, it will prompt a user to enter a path or a filename.

+After the configuration step you may run MGERT with the option `--test` to check out whether everything works as it supposed to on a toy data set.

    - To validate ORFs of found TEs fast, you should create a local version of Conserved Domain Database (CDD).
    To do this, download full Conserved Domain collection from the NCBI website: follow the [link to the Conserved Domain Database](https://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml), click on the **Conserved Domains** menu and choose **FTP** in the drop-down list.
 You will be redirected to the FTP site where you will find **cdd.tar.gz** archive.
    You can download it using either browser or command line utility like `wget` (in the latter case use the direct link `ftp://ftp.ncbi.nih.gov/pub/mmdb/cdd/cdd.tar.gz`).